 - Subsequently, PivotTable from table or range dialog box will show up.
 Check the Table/Range field and click on the New Worksheet option, and press OK.

 - As a result, a blank Pivot Table will be created.

 - Now, you have to set the row/column values for the Pivot Table.
-To do that, click on the blank Pivot Table and go to the PivotTable Fields Then, drag Date on Rows, Attribute on Columns, and Value on Values field one-by-one.
+To do that, click on the blank Pivot Table and go to the PivotTable Fields Then, drag the Date on Rows, Attribute on Columns, and Value on Values fields one by one.

 - Finally, here is our expected Pivot Table where we can group columns.